All posts

 Quarterly payment~$5,849

-The FEIE eliminated most of the income tax.
-But the self-employment tax on the full $150,000 generates a quarterly obligation of nearly $6,000 that many founders do not anticipate.
+FEIE wiped out most of the income tax.
+But the SE tax on the full $150,000 still creates a quarterly bill of nearly $6,000.
+That catches people off guard.

-If the founder has a Totalization Agreement with Portugal (the US-Portugal Totalization Agreement exists), and the founder is paying into the Portuguese social security system, the US self-employment tax may not apply.
-But Totalization Agreements require specific documentation — a Certificate of Coverage from the Portuguese social security authority — and the exemption is not automatic.
+One potential escape: if the US has a Totalization Agreement with your country (there's one with Portugal) and you're paying into the local social security system, US self-employment tax may not apply.
+But you need a Certificate of Coverage from the foreign social security authority.
+The exemption is not automatic.

 Foreign tax credits and the quarterly calculation

 If you pay taxes to a foreign government on the same income, foreign tax credits reduce your US tax dollar-for-dollar (up to the US tax on that income).
-This affects the estimated tax calculation because credits reduce the total tax owed.
+That lowers the estimated tax calculation.

-But there is a timing mismatch.
-Foreign taxes may be due on a different schedule than US estimated payments.
+The problem is timing.
+Foreign taxes follow different schedules than US quarterly payments.
 Portuguese income tax is assessed annually.
-UK self-assessment has different payment dates.
-If you pay foreign tax in March but your US Q1 estimated payment is due in April, the credit applies — but you need to calculate it correctly in advance.
+UK self-assessment has its own payment dates.
+You might pay foreign tax in March and owe US Q1 in April.
+The credit applies, but you need to calculate it in advance.

-Most cross-border CPAs handle this by running the estimated tax calculation with projected foreign tax credits.
-The expat tax service comparison maps what different providers charge for this quarterly calculation service.
+Most cross-border CPAs handle this by projecting foreign tax credits into the quarterly estimate.
+The expat tax service comparison covers what providers charge for this.

 FEIE vs. Foreign Tax Credit: the choice matters for estimated payments

-US taxpayers abroad can claim either the FEIE or the Foreign Tax Credit, but mixing them has constraints.
-Once you elect the FEIE, revoking it locks you out for five years without IRS approval.
+You can claim FEIE or the Foreign Tax Credit, but mixing them has constraints.
+Once you elect FEIE, revoking it locks you out for five years without IRS approval.
+That's a real commitment.

-• FEIE approach: Exclude up to $130,000 of earned income.
-Self-employment tax still applies to the full amount.
-Lower income tax, but SE tax is unchanged.
+• FEIE: Exclude up to $130,000 of earned income.
+Lower income tax, but SE tax hits the full amount unchanged.

-• FTC approach: No income exclusion.
-Full income tax applies, but offset dollar-for-dollar by foreign taxes paid.
-If your foreign tax rate exceeds the US effective rate, your US tax may be zero.
-But if the foreign rate is lower (Singapore at 0-22%, UAE at 0%, Portugal NHR at 20%), you have a US residual.
+• FTC: No exclusion.
+Full income tax applies, offset dollar-for-dollar by foreign taxes paid.
+If your foreign rate exceeds the US effective rate, your US tax could be zero.
+But in low-tax jurisdictions (Singapore 0-22%, UAE 0%, Portugal NHR 20%), you'll have a US residual.

-The structural question is which approach produces a lower total US tax liability — which depends on your income level, foreign tax rate, and whether you have income above the FEIE threshold.
-Your CPA needs to model both scenarios, and the documentation your CPA needs to do this includes foreign tax assessments, payment confirmations, and income breakdowns by type and source.
+Which produces a lower total US liability depends on your income level, foreign tax rate, and whether you earn above the FEIE threshold.
+Your CPA needs to model both scenarios, and the documentation they'll need includes foreign tax assessments, payment confirmations, and income breakdowns by type and source.

 The quarterly rhythm for founders abroad

-Q1 (due April 15): The most commonly missed payment.
-Founders living abroad assume the 2-month extension covers this.
-It does not — the extension covers the annual return, not quarterly estimates.
+Q1 (due April 15): The one most people miss.
+They assume the 2-month extension covers it.
+It doesn't.
+The extension covers the annual return, not quarterly estimates.
 Pay Q1 by April 15.

 Q2 (due June 15): Falls on the same date as the extended filing deadline.
-Founders who file on June 15 sometimes forget to also make the Q2 estimated payment.
-They are separate obligations.
+Easy to file your return on June 15 and forget the Q2 estimated payment.
+They're separate obligations.

-Q3 (due September 15): By now, half the year's income is known.
-Adjust the payment if income is tracking significantly above or below prior year.
+Q3 (due September 15): Half the year's income is known by now.
+Good time to adjust if you're tracking significantly above or below prior year.

-Q4 (due January 15): The final quarterly payment, due 15 days into the new year.
-If you file the annual return by January 31 and pay the full balance due, you can skip this payment.
-But that requires having the return ready in 15 days, which is unrealistic for most cross-border filers.
+Q4 (due January 15): Fifteen days into the new year.
+You can technically skip it by filing the annual return by January 31 and paying the full balance.
+In practice, having a cross-border return ready in 15 days is unrealistic.

-Payments are made through IRS Direct Pay, EFTPS, or by mailing a check with Form 1040-ES.
-From abroad, EFTPS is the standard electronic payment method.
-Setting up EFTPS requires a US address and takes 5-10 business days for PIN delivery — worth doing before the first payment is due.
+Pay through IRS Direct Pay, EFTPS, or by mailing a check with Form 1040-ES.
+From abroad, EFTPS is the standard option.
+Set it up early: it requires a US address and takes 5-10 business days for PIN delivery.

 What this looks like in practice